kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/06-create-connect-mongodb-remote-mlab.md

 ### Mongoose
 * Connect our app's backend to mLab
 * We'll do this using a package called `mongoose` (which we've already installed)
-* We can now user our MONGO_URI varables we set in `variables.env` so we can use Mongoose to connect to our remote Mongo DB on mLab.
+* We can now user our `MONGO_URI` varables we set in `variables.env` so we can use Mongoose to connect to our remote Mongo DB on mLab
 * We access environment variables using `process.env`
 * We'll connect or throw an error